Press ESC to close

 Anders Zorn, Girls Bathing in the Open Air (1890).
 Photo: Finnish National Gallery / Aaltonen

 Other collectors include Herman (1825-1894) and Elisabeth Hallonblad (1831-1907).
-The Hallonblads were a childless couple who championed Finnish culture and commissioned several artists to create self-portraits, among them Ellen Thesleff, Hugo Simberg, Tyko Sallinen, and Helene Schjerfbeck.
-I was especially taken by Schjerfbeck’s poignant Self-Portrait, Black Background (1915), where she stares in the distance, in radiant reflection.
-It was the first painting by a woman artist to be commissioned by the Finnish Art Society and the reclusive, modernist has earned an international reputation for her emotionally powerful oeuvre
+The Hallonblads championed Finnish culture and commissioned several artists to create self-portraits, among them Ellen Thesleff, Hugo Simberg, Tyko Sallinen, and Helene Schjerfbeck.
+I was especially taken by Schjerfbeck’s poignant Self-Portrait, Black Background (1915), where she stares into the distance, in radiant reflection.
+It was the first painting by a woman artist to be commissioned by the Finnish Art Society.
+The reclusive modernist has earned an international reputation for her emotionally powerful oeuvre

 , Ateneum Art Museum: A Question of Time, Museum Spotlight Europe